-Look around any marina, harbour or anchorage and you will find a multitude of different methods employed to join a yacht’s anchor to the anchor rode.
+Look around any marina, harbour, or anchorage, and you will find various methods employed to join a yacht’s anchor to the anchor rode.

-There is no right or wrong way to attach the two together, but there are some general principles to follow which should lead to a successful conclusion.
+There is no right or wrong way to attach the two, but there are some general principles to follow which should lead to a successful conclusion.

-How to choose the correct anchor shackles and connectors for my yacht or boat and how to fit them together in the proper manner.
+How to choose the correct anchor shackles and connectors for your yacht or boat and how to fit them together in the proper manner.

 Galvanised or Stainless Steel

-Generally speaking, it is better to avoid contact between dissimilar metals because of the eventual corrosive reaction, but the widespread use of stainless steel connections on galvanised anchor systems indicates that the deterioration is either very slow or manageable.
+Generally speaking, avoiding contact between dissimilar metals is better because of the eventual corrosive reaction.
+Still, the widespread use of stainless steel connections on galvanised anchor systems indicates that the deterioration is either very slow or manageable.

-Therefore, with the right precautions, a combination of the two metals is definitely acceptable where required - read more on Dissimilar Metals
+Therefore, with the proper precautions, a combination of the two metals is acceptable where required - read more on Dissimilar Metals

-For stainless steel anchors and chain, the decision is fairly straightforward - use stainless steel fittings to join the two together.
+The decision for stainless steel anchors and chain is relatively straightforward - use stainless steel fittings to join the two together.
 There is a wide range of different makes and models to suit all budgets - Purchase Anchor Connectors

-For galvanised anchors and chain, a galvanised connection is the natural choice.
+For galvanised anchors and chain, a galvanised connection is a natural choice.
 However, the options available are realistically limited to shackles only - Purchase Anchoring Shackles

 Correct Alignment of Load Bearing Surfaces

-Spread the load by matching the length and shape of the two bearing surfaces as close as possible e.g. a round pin in a snug round hole with both parts the same length.
-Avoid pin point loads.
+Spread the load by matching the length and shape of the two bearing surfaces as closely as possible, e.g. a round pin in a snug round hole with both parts the same length.
+Avoid pinpoint loads.

-There is always the possibility of an ‘awkward’ force being exerted on the anchor shank and/or the connection to the anchor chain when the anchor is being retrieved i.e. not a straight pull.
+There is always the possibility of an ‘awkward’ force being exerted on the anchor shank and the connection to the anchor chain when the wind shifts or the tidal set reverses.
+The issue may be compounded when the anchor is retrieved, i.e. not a straight pull.

-The anchor connection therefore needs to be capable of coping with a wrench from any direction.
+Therefore, the anchor connection must be capable of coping with a wrench from any direction.

 Allowing or Encouraging Rotation

-An anchor will not successfully dock into the stem head fitting if is facing up the wrong way.
+An anchor will not successfully dock into the stem head fitting if it is facing up the wrong way.
 An anchor swivel connector will allow the anchor to rotate as it approaches the bow roller.
-There are also connectors that are designed to actively twist or flip the anchor into the correct plane for re-entry.
+Some connectors are designed to actively twist or flip the anchor into the correct plane for re-entry.